 Former Senior Director of Nursing Services, Regional Clinical & Quality Outcomes Manager, Nursing Supervisor and Nurse Manager, and Regional Discharge Manager

-Graduated from University of Massachusetts Boston with a Master of Science in Mental Health Counseling, alongside of a Bachelor of Arts in Psychology from University of Hartford
+Graduated from the University of Massachusetts Boston with a Master of Science in Mental Health Counseling, alongside of a Bachelor of Arts in Psychology from the University of Hartford

 TEAMS @ RCA DANVERS

 Click on any department to learn more about their function at Recovery Centers of America – Danvers.

 The Admissions Department is the first point of contact for patients entering RCA’s facilities.
 Empathy and professionalism are key so new patients, who are just starting their recovery journey, feel comforted and reassured.
 Admissions works directly with the Mission Center at the King of Prussia office to obtain intake information for pre-screened, pre-authorized patients scheduled for admission in order to complete the admissions process at their respective facilities.
 Admissions professionals guide newly arrived patients through the full gamut of physical screening, performing Bio-Psycho-Social, Medical, & Psychiatric assessments, and entering patient health data and history into our Electronic Health Record System (Avatar) as necessary.

 The Case Management Department is responsible for patient aftercare.
 Case Managers work directly with patients under their care, as well as alongside the clinical department.
 They also put together a discharge plan detailing where the patient will go after they finish their inpatient stay at RCA, follow up services, and treatments the patient will need.